ForestOfLight/skyoobguide/docs/clipping.md

 # Clipping
 {: .no_toc }

 In most games, clipping is described as going through a [collision box](../terms-and-methods/#collision-boxes).
-The most popular clipping method in Sky is the infamous [Chibi Clip](#chibi-clip--chibi-fall) -- one of the first tricks new OOBers learn -- however, there are many more methods of clipping if you care to learn them.
+The most popular clipping method in Sky is the infamous [chibi clip](#chibi-clip--chibi-fall) -- one of the first tricks new OOBers learn -- however, there are many more methods of clipping if you care to learn them.
 {: .fs-6 .fw-300 }

 ## Table of contents